MitkoTschimev/grunt-json-server/README.md

 > Give it a JSON or JS seed file and it will serve it through REST routes.

 ## Getting Started
+This plugin uses [JSON Server](https://github.com/typicode/json-server) to serve a REST api from a provided db file.
+For more information please go to [JSON Server](https://github.com/typicode/json-server).

 This plugin requires Grunt `~0.4.5`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: